What Are Nanobubbles?

-How Are Nanobubbles Different from Other Bubbles?
+How Are Ultrafine Bubbles Different from Other Bubbles?

 Typical bubbles formed by fountains and aerators are called Macrobubbles and they are quite large in water.
 They coalesce and rapidly float to the surface, releasing their gas into the atmosphere.
 Much of the oxygen trapped in Macrobubbles is lost immediately after formation and they don’t contribute much oxygen to the water.